Composition of steel wire rope

 Rope lay describes the direction of wire twist, with options like ordinary hand lay, Lang's lay, right hand lay (zZ), and left hand lay (sS).
 Rotation-resistant ropes counteract twisting, utilizing layers laid in opposite directions to balance forces.

-Preforming and Lay Length
+Preforming and lay length

 Preforming introduces a helical shape to strands, minimizing twisting tendencies and facilitating easier handling.
 Lay length, representing the helical length of wire or strand, is crucial for the rope's longevity and must be maintained for optimal performance.